J-1 Visa Manufacturing Process Engineer Jobs

 Clarify the two-year home residency rule early

-If your home country is on the Exchange Visitor Skills List or your program was government-funded, you may face a two-year return requirement before changing to H-1B or a green card.
+If your home country is on the Exchange Visitor Skills List or your program was government-funded, you may face a two-year return requirement before changing to H-1B visa or a green card.
 Confirm your eligibility with the designated sponsor before accepting a host employer's offer.

 Request a prevailing wage confirmation before your offer letter